edi-munoz/NEW-HIGH-SCORE-An-Excel-Analysis/README.md

 ### Ask
 - What are the top ten highest rated games to play, according to critics?
 - What are the top ten most popular games to play, according to gamers?
-- What is the must play games by platform?
+- What are the must play games by platform?
 ---
 ### Prepare
 The next step involved me finding a dataset.
 I found a public dataset titled "[Top Video Games 1995-2021 Metacritic]"(https://www.kaggle.com/datasets/deepcontractor/top-video-games-19952021-metacritic?resource=download) by a user named "Deep Contractor," with a usability of 10.0.
 (For those not familiar with Kaggle's [usability rating](https://www.kaggle.com/product-feedback/93922), it is a numeric value indictating how user-friendly is the dataset based on a number of factors such as documentation and metadata.)
 A [metacritic score](https://www.metacritic.com/faq#item11) is the average of reviews from critics and publications, which are converted into numeric values on a 0-100 point scale.
 There are 6 columns which have details surrounding specific games.
 Below are the first few rows: